William Alexander (bishop): Life

 In March 1913, a stained glass window by James Powell and Sons was erected in memory of him in the east wall of the side chapel of St Columb's Cathedral, financed by public subscription.
 The lower panels depict Moses, King David, and Isaiah in reference to his qualities as leader, poet, and preacher.
 His closing words of his resignation speech in February 1911 are quoted at the bottom: "Not in wisdom of words, lest the Cross of Christ be made void" (1 Cor 1:17).

 There is a memorial to Alexander in the south aisle at St Patrick's Cathedral, Armagh.

 References in literature

-Alexander is mentioned as part of the procession in James Joyce's "cyclops" episode of Ulysses.
+Alexander is mentioned as part of the procession in James Joyce's "Circe" episode of Ulysses.